nc394/DMNN-Week1/README.md

-**Technical Details:**
+**Technical Details:** /n
-Language: R Programming
+Language: R Programming /n
-Environment: RStudio
+Environment: RStudio /n
-Libraries used: tidyverse, lubridate, ggplot2, dplyr.
+Libraries used: tidyverse, lubridate, ggplot2, dplyr./n/n

 **How to Run or Render:**
 To reproduce the analysis: